 Unidata’s Starflow Ultrasonic Doppler System 6526J is ideal for smaller open channel and pipe measurements as it is a complete hydrographic data collection system.
 It operates in a wide range of water qualities from fresh streams to primary sewerage channels.
 It measures both forward and reverse flows, and is particularly useful at sites where a stable stage/ velocity relationship does not exist.

 Starflow measures water velocity, depth, flow and temperature, enabling you to do a complete stream study with a single instrument.
 For very small flow monitoring the Unidata tipping bucket flow gauge can be used 6506G/H.

 Open channels, partly filled pipes, and natural streams have very complex velocity characteristics.
 Turbulence, waves, stream slope, bed and wall unevenness, rocks and debris, all combine to create an unpredictable velocity profile.

 To account for these effects Starflow analyses up to one thousand separate velocity measurements and statistically determines the mean velocity.
 This approach provides a good “average velocity” even under difficult conditions.

 The Starlog V4 companion software allows a user to define the stream, channel or pipe profile, so that the velocity and depth readings can be converted to a true flow reading.

 Starflow contains a micrologger with 512kB of memory; enough for 250,000 measurements.
-It will acquire instantaneous, maximum, minimum and averaged readings.
+It will acquire instantaneous, maximum, minimum and average readings.
 Starflow is equipped with the SDI-12 communications facility, intelligent battery supervision, and an interface to a telemetry system, such as Neon.
 By connecting a rain gauge 6506C you can make a complete stormwater monitoring system.